DHRUV-CODER/Web-Server/README.md

 To close it , simply press `ctrl+c`

 # Bonus
-There is a inbuilt cli command , which will provide you with web server, it is uglier and not that useful .
+There is a inbuilt cli command avail with python , which will provide you with web server, it is bit uglier and not that useful for sharing purposes.

-Commands : `python3 -m http.server 5000`
+Command : `python3 -m http.server 5000`

 You just need python for this.